OpenIDConnect Authorization Code Flow - integration guide for developers

 The access_token is bound to a PhenixID Authentication Services authenticated user session.
-The access_token can be used to retrieve UserInfo or verify user session on subsequent calls to backend services.
+The access_token can be used to verify user session on subsequent calls to backend services.
 Details about that flow is not specified in this content.

 Please view an OpenIDConnect Relying Party example here.
 Authenticate with any username and password.

 Please be aware that this is only a demo sample!
 In real-world scenarios, the exchange of the authorization code for a token MUST ALWAYS be executed on the backend, ie server-to-server.